-It was not uncommon to drawn on costumes painted in the past.
+It was not uncommon to draw on costumes painted in the past for inspiration.
 Painter and art writer Karel van Mander recommended the prints of Lucas van Leyden as an excellent resource for historic costumes.
 Dutch costume expert Marieke van Winkel observes that, "In these, as with all his other prints, one sees pleasant variations of faces and costumes after the old styles: hats, caps and headdresses which for the most part, differ one from another, so that in Italy the great masters of our own time have been able to profit greatly from his works in that they have borrowed from them and applied things in their own works, with occasional small variations."

 In 1670, Willem Goeree advised artists to make themselves familiar with old costumes and habits and to acquire knowledge of "antique" clothes and ornaments such as turbans, caps, bonnets and arms.
-In particular, the great Rembrandt went to great lengths to attain authenticity of historical detail and is known to have kept an extraordinary collection of exotic clothes and accessories
+In particular, the great Rembrandt went to great lengths to attain authenticity of historical detail and is known to have kept an extraordinary collection of exotic clothes and accessories.

 Vermeer lived a forty-minute walk from The Hague, and was no doubt familiar with the classical style painting in vogue with the noble court which resided there.

-Walter Liedtke Vermeer: The Complete Paintings, New York, 2008)
+Walter Liedtke, Vermeer: The Complete Paintings, New York, 2008

 The support is a plain-weave linen with a thread count of 14.3 x 10 per cm².
 The tacking edges have been largely removed.
 Cusping is present on three sides, but not on the edge, which has been cut down.
 The support has a glue/ paste lining.
 An off-white ground, which includes chalk, lead white, umber, and a little charcoal black, extends from the edges of the original canvas on all sides.
 Over the whole painting, except possibly in the sky, extends a thin, transparent reddish brown layer, which is employed in most half-tones and shadows.